honemik/Qastella/README.md

 ## User Guide

 1. **Import Questions** – Navigate to *Import Question Bank* and choose a JSON file using the provided example structure.
 You can also load a built‑in sample.
-2. **Manage Bank** – The *Question Bank* page lets you add, edit or delete questions.
+2. **Manage Bank** – The *Question Bank* page lets you edit or delete questions.
 Remember to click *Save Bank* to persist your changes.
+3. **Add Question** – Use the *Add Question* page to quickly paste text and images when creating new questions.
-3. **Start Exam** – Visit *Mock Exam* to configure the number of questions and start a practice session.
+4. **Start Exam** – Visit *Mock Exam* to configure the number of questions and start a practice session.
 After submitting you will see your score.
-4. **Review History** – The *History* page lists past attempts.
+5. **Review History** – The *History* page lists past attempts.
 Click an entry to see detailed answers.
-5. **Settings** – Change the data directory or export your questions and history.
+6. **Settings** – Change the data directory, export your questions and history, and adjust theme colour or dark mode.